Creating Photoshop Actions to Resize and Optimize Blog Images will allow you to save you time and have a more fluent workflow.

 Anything you do from now on will be recorded.
 Even a layer selection so whenever you think you made a mistake, remember to stop recording and delete the action you don’t need and then hit record again.

-If your photos come from a raw file, the first thing I record is a full resolution version of my image.
+If your photos come from a raw file, the first thing I record is a full-resolution and original-size version of my image.
 It’s always good to have an original image stored besides just the Raw.

-So, I click on “Save As” (command-shift S Mac or control shift S PC) and save it in .jpg format in your Temporal Main Folder.
+So, I click on “Save As” (command-shift key S Mac or ctrl shift S PC) and save it in .jpg format in your Temporal Main Folder.

 Now, let’s resize the image.
-I use all my images in a 2:3 aspect ratio in pixel dimensions at 1200px X 1800px when Portrait (it used to be 700px X 1050px when Portrait and 700px X 469px when is Landscape.
+I use all my images in a 2:3 aspect ratio in pixel dimensions at 1200px X 1800px when Portrait (it used to be 700px X 1050px when I originally wrote this post) and 1200px X 805px when in Landscape.

 The reason is that most screens nowadays have a high-resolution density and the old 800×600 tends to be fuzzy and small, 1200 seems to be the new default.
 But I don’t recommend uploading images much larger than that.
 You can check this post about Image optimization and why it’s not good to upload large images.
 But you can set your preferred size.

-Ok so, click on Image size (Image > Image Size) or (command-alt I on Mac and control-alt I en PC) to open the image size dialog box and FIRST set your resolution then your width, and keep proportions.
-Hit “OK”.
+Ok so, click on Image size (Image > Image Size) or (on your keyboard command-alt i on Mac and control-alt I en PC) to open the image size dialog box and FIRST set your resolution, then your width, keep constrain proportions option and Resample to Automatic checked.

 The image will resize and the action will be updated.

-Next step is optimizing for the web.
-Photoshop has this saving feature called “Save for Web” that optimizes and compresses your images ready for the web.
+The next step is optimizing for the web.
+Photoshop has this saving feature called “Save for Web” which optimizes and compresses your images ready for the web.
 You still have a few options to decide how much compression but it’s way better than just “Save As” feature.

 So, go to File > Export > Save for Web.
-Or command-alt-shit S on Mac, control-alt-shit on PC.
+Or command-alt-shift S on Mac, ctrl-alt-shift on PC.
 A dialog box will open where you will see your image as original and optimized.
 If not, just look at the top-left corner of your dialog box and click on the 2-Up tab.

 The settings I use for regular images is as follows:

 The quality percentage is something you can play with.
 It doesn’t have to be 70%.
-There is where I like it best, sometimes I lower it a bit to 65% or even 50% provides good results, but it depends on each image.
+That’s the safe spot, however, I have found that lowering it a bit to 65% or even 50% provides good results, but it depends on each image.
 My type of photo goes well with 50% but I keep adjusting until the image quality and the file size are still adequate.